Sbosvk/crcon_discord_bot_JS/README.md

 - **admin_alert_responses**: Handles in-game messaging in response to Discord interactions.
   - **channelID**: The channel ID for receiving admin alerts.

+- **teamkill_alerter:** Monitors and alerts when a player teamkills a certain number of friendlies within a specified time frame.
+  - **channelID**: The ID of the Discord channel where teamkill alerts are posted.
+  - **webhookChannelID**: The ID of the Discord channel for webhook messages.
+  - **db**: The name of the database file associated with this module.
+  - **updateInterval**: How frequently (in seconds) the status updates are checked.
+  - **alertAt**: The number of teamkills required to trigger an alert.
+  - **timeframe**: The time frame (in minutes) to monitor for teamkills.
+  - **profile_url_prefix**: The URL prefix for player profiles.

 #### Dynamic Module Loading

 Modules are dynamically loaded at runtime based on the configuration.
-Here’s how the loading process works in the application’s index.js:
+Here’s how the loading process works in the application’s `index.js`:

-1. **Load Configuration**: The application reads the modules.json configuration file.
-2. **Initialize Database Instances**: If a module requires database support, it initializes a NeDB database instance specifically for that module.
-3. **Load Modules**: Each module's JavaScript file is required, and the module is instantiated with the Discord client, its specific database instance (if any), and its configuration settings. javascript

 ```js
 const db = {}; // Database instances